flaskevann/MyS3/README.md

 4. Type and run <code>MyS3.CLI.exe</code> on Windows or <code>./MyS3.CLI</code> on Linux.
 5. Consider putting your command line arguments in a BAT or SH file when everything works OK.

+### Open Issues

+Bug has been detected when using the multiple clients option.
+Learn more: https://github.com/flaskevann/MyS3/issues/2#issue-748390900

 ## License

 Has a regular MIT license.